Criteria and checklist for membership

 Members agree to provide to the Association any non-confidential information relating to their franchise business or relating to the standing and qualifications of its directors, as may be requested by an authorised official of the Association.

-Members also agree to provide a full-time official of the Association, so authorised by Council, access (at reasonable times and on reasonable notice) to confidential information relating to the franchise and its standing (on the understanding that such information remains confidential to the authorised official).
+Members also agree to provide a full-time official of the Association access (at reasonable times and on reasonable notice) to confidential information relating to the franchise and its standing (on the understanding that such information remains confidential to the authorised official).

 The bfa operates an informal conciliation scheme, and facilitates mediation and arbitration schemes.
-These services are available to franchisor members and franchisees who jointly agree to avail themselves of these schemes.
+These services are available to franchisor members and franchisees who jointly agree to the use of these schemes.

 Members of the Association also seek to comply with the spirit and intent of the Guidelines to Best Practice as published by the Association from time to time.